alvseek/ai-collaboration/memories/ai-interaction-preferences.md

 # AI Interaction Preferences

-This document contains important interaction preferences to be memorized by any AI assistant working on this project.
+This document contains important interaction preferences to be memorized by any AI assistant

 ## Core Principles